Valanciunas has double-double, Grizzlies beat Raptors 109-99

 TAMPA, Fla.
 (AP) — Jonas Valanciunas had 18 points and 21 rebounds, De’Anthony Melton hit four 3-pointers in the fourth quarter, and the Memphis Grizzlies beat the Toronto Raptors 109-99 Saturday night to move closer to a play-in spot.

-Jaren Jackson Jr. had 20 points for the Grizzlies and Ja Morant added 12 points, seven rebounds and six assists.
+Jaren Jackson Jr. had 20 points for the Grizzlies in his first start of the season, and Ja Morant added 12 points, seven rebounds and six assists.

+“It was a great bounce-back win by our guys,” said coach Taylor Jenkins, referring to a loss at Detroit on Thursday night.
+“I thought we had a great competitive edge and our defensive intensity was incredible.”

+Melton finished with 15 points on 5 of 10 shooting, all from 3-point range.

+“By the time the fourth quarter came around, we noticed what they were doing (defensively),” Melton said.
+“Finding the open guy was important and everybody did a great job of moving the ball around to get the shooter as open as possible.
+That’s the result you get.

+“I’m pretty confident in my 3-point shooting now,” he added, “and I’ve always been about doing whatever the team needs.”

-Pascal Siakam and Gary Trent Jr. had 18 points each for the Raptors, who have lost seven of eight.
+Pascal Siakam and Gary Trent Jr. had 18 points each for the Raptors, who shot 38 % in losing for the seventh time in eight games.
 Siakam left the game with a left shoulder strain late in the third quarter.

 Jackson’s 3-pointer with 2:02 left in the third quarter gave the Grizzlies a 12-point lead, the largest of the game.